huanzia/ScHiCNet/README.md

 * `-n` (`--cell_number`): The specific cell index or ID to process(e.g.,1).
 * `-e` (`--epochs`): Total number of training epochs(e.g.,300).
 * `-p` (`--percent`): The sampling ratio(e.g.,0.75,0.45,0.1).

+## License

+This project is licensed under the MIT License.

+## Contact

+For any questions or issues, please open an issue on GitHub or contact:
+- **Yu Chen**: nefu_chenyu@nefu.edu.cn